 Now that all the details are out of the way, check out how easy this super star dessert is to make.

-Melt chocolate in microwave in 30 second increments, stirring in-between, until melted.
-This usually takes about 1-1/2 minutes.
+- Melt chocolate in microwave in 30 second increments, stirring in-between, until melted.
+This usually takes about 1-½ minutes.
+Add to creamed mixture.

 Just prior to serving add raspberries and make a raspberry sauce, if desired.